 In WordPress or any other development environment, any resource never works in isolation, it is always linked to other related resources.
 For example, an eCommerce product is linked to one or more categories, a featured image, product reviews, etc. Using an embed meta parameter the API directs the server to send all the parameters embedded in its response.
 It will minimize the number of HTTP requests made by the client.
 An embed parameter is passed within the GET parameter.

-How REST API Initiate Communication between Client and Server
+How REST API Initiates Communication between Client and Server

 This is a two-step process.
-In 1st step, the web application identifies and discover the API.
-In the second step the client or web application should identify what all functions and data can be processed through it.
+In 1st step, the web application identifies and discovers the API.
+In the second step, the client or web application should identify what all functions and data can be processed through it.

 Discovery of API